magento/devdocs/guides/v2.0/mtf/mtf_test-approach.md

 ### Coverage {#coverage}

 Test coverage of the out-of-the-box test depends on a module which it belongs to.
-The out-of-the-box tests cover basic functionality of Magento application.
+The out-of-the-box tests cover the basic functionality of the Magento application.
 They test the CRUD functionality for all basic entities.
 The most important modules are covered better.

 ### Usage {#oob-usage}